SonarSource/sonar-python/sonar-python-plugin/src/main/resources/static/documentation.md

 Discover and update the Python-specific [properties](/analysis/analysis-parameters/) in: <!-- sonarcloud -->Project <!-- /sonarcloud --> **[Administration > General Settings > Python](/#sonarqube-admin#/admin/settings?category=python)**.

+## Handling Project Python Version

+Python code is analyzed by default as compatible with python 2 and python 3.
+Some issues will be automatically silenced to avoid raising False Positives.
+In order to get a more precise analysis you can specify the python versions your code supports via the `sonar.python.version` parameter.

+Accepted format are a comma separated list of versions having the format "X.Y"

+Examples:
+  * `sonar.python.version=2.7`
+  * `sonar.python.version=3.8`
+  * `sonar.python.version=2.7, 3.7, 3.8, 3.9`

 ## Custom Rules

 ### Overview